AdiLandKing/IBM_Internship_2026_Banking/README.md

-# SAFE Banking — Mock Banking System
+# SAFE Banking — Banking System

 A full-stack mock banking application built as part of an IBM internship project.
 It simulates core retail banking operations including multi-currency accounts, peer-to-peer transfers with live FX conversion, card top-ups via Stripe, and an admin panel for oversight.